 The chips from the PICOCAP® series are well suited for capacitive-based MEMS devices.
 This is mainly because of the outstanding versatility the chips provide and the fact that they are programmable.
 The first refers to a great flexibility in regards of the capacitance range (a few pF up to hundreds of nF), the wide range of possible sensor connections and wide parameter set which provides a high level of adjustability (e.g. optimization of configuration for low-current, high update rate or high resolution).
 The programmability refers to the powerful internal 48-bit DSP with integrated memory space to accommodate user programs.
 This allows for easy and convenient product adaption to your needs, examples of how to use the DSP are given below.

-The PICOCAP ® chips are ‘intelligent ASIC solutions’ which basically means that the ASICs provide high-end measurement quality combined with on-board processing capability.
-The internal, programmable 48-bit DSP allows for convenient realization of complex tasks such as doing sensor linearization (for e.g. pressure, humidity or fill-level sensors) or mathematical calculations like for example the calculation of the dewpoint with humidity sensors.
+The PICOCAP® chips are “intelligent IC solutions” which basically means that the ASICs or ASSPs provide high-end measurement quality combined with on-board processing capability.
+We distinguish the ASICs (Application Specific Integrated Circuit) from the ASSPs (Application Specific Standard Product) on the degree of customization.
+An ASSP is a proven component open to a wide audience, but still programmable by the user.
+Meanwhile the ASIC is usually tailored to one specific application and one (or several) customers exclusively.
+The internal standard DSP, is a programmable 48-bit DSP, which allows for convenient realization of complex tasks such as doing sensor linearization (for e.g. pressure, humidity or fill-level sensors) or mathematical calculations like for example the calculation of the dewpoint with humidity sensors.
 Acam provides for some applications a base firmware which is ready-to-use and can be easily adapted for the own application.
 For a convenient development process there is a development platform available which allows for fast evaluation and prototyping with the own sensor.

 The development platform is a complete hardware/software kit for fast and convenient evaluation of the PICOCAP chips in combination with your MEMS sensor.
 The kit’s hardware consists of a base board (power supply and interfacing) and a plug-in module which hosts the PCap-chip.
 It can be connected by an included programmer device called PICOPROG to a computer via USB.
 On the software side there are two main tools available; the front-panel software for quick and easy direct evaluation and the assembler software which allows making modifications to the firmware.
 In the following some screenshots of the kit’s hard- and software (click to enlarge):